The Burglar (1957)

 Duryea is protective of Mansfield, but it’s more of an obligation than affection.
 He’s made a vow now buried in their past somewhere.
 He sends her off to Atlantic City for her own safety, but as the movie bowls over, he has no recourse to follow her there, regardless of the danger he brings in his wake.

 Coney Island-like atmosphere provides a wonderful visual contradiction to play off the criminal elements that hold the impending tinge of noir-filled doom.
-It uses the shrieks and ghoulish attractions of a carnival show like many of its great noir predecessors — Brighton Rock, Lady of Shanghai, Woman on the Run, and Stranger on The Train all spring to mind.
+It uses the shrieks and ghoulish attractions of a carnival show like many of its great noir predecessors — Brighton Rock, Lady from Shanghai, Woman on the Run, and Strangers on The Train all spring to mind.
 It certainly deserves at least a mention in this company.

 Duryea and Mansfield make full use of the place going from the boardwalk to a house of horrors to a water show, and as the benches clear out and they’re left alone in the cavernous space, it signs the end of the story with one fatalistic final act.
 Of course, it feels like a foregone conclusion.
 These pictures rarely end another way.
 The inevitable catches up with them.